yh-luo/freezed_weather/README.md

 ### Changelog

+#### Update hydrated_bloc to 9.0.0

+In hydrated_bloc v9.0.0, `HydratedBlocOverrides` was removed in favor of the `HydratedBloc.storage` API.

+You can use tag `3.0` to fetch the previous code, which works on the old API.

 #### After MetaWeather is down

 A new package `wttr_in_api`, which implements a client for [wttr.in](https://github.com/chubin/wttr.in), is created.
 The layered structure makes it possible to switch between different API providers.